I just saw one of the funniest things I've seen in a long time, especially at the White House.

 Don't you wonder why this is happening now all of a sudden, folks?

-Topless sunbathing and g strings banned in Paris.
+Topless sunbathing and G-strings banned in Paris.

-By the way, uh if I may make a brief departure before giving the answer to this, if we are indeed in World War III, I'll tell you when it'll end, and that's when France surrenders.
+By the way, if I may make a brief departure before giving the answer to this, if we are indeed in World War III, I'll tell you when it'll end, and that's when France surrenders.

-Actually, that's that's when it'll begin.
+Actually, that's when it'll begin.

 World War III begins when France surrenders.

-It's this cannot be about morality.
+This cannot be about morality.

 The French don't care about morality.